MONSTERharper/MONSTERharper/README.md

 Lead Data Analyst with 5+ years turning large-scale, messy data into reliable pipelines, analytics, and decisions.
-I build real-time and batch data platforms on GCP (BigQuery, Dataflow, Pub/Sub) with Kafka, PySpark and Apache Beam, design dimensional data models and star-schema warehouses, and increasingly ship Generative AI &amp; LLM systems — RAG, semantic vector search, and agentic frameworks.
+I build real-time and batch data platforms on GCP (BigQuery, Dataflow, Pub/Sub) with Kafka, PySpark and Apache Beam, design dimensional data models and star-schema warehouses, and increasingly ship Generative AI &amp; LLM systems such as RAG, semantic vector search, and agentic frameworks.
 Currently leading data &amp; analytics for Digital Pathology 2.0, where my work powers products processing TBs of pathology scan data.
 A quick learner who communicates clearly, I care about clean data, reproducible results, and insights people can act on.